alf-tool/alf-doc/doc/blog/2014-12-03-what-would-a-functional-sql-look-like.md

 qry = project(qry, [:sid, :pid, :name, :qty])  #   select the ids, supplier name and shipped qty
 ```

-in other words, and without relying on variable assignment (which is not that functional-minded after all), you end up with something like this (referred to as Alf's purely functional syntax hereafter):
+Without relying on variable assignment (which is not that functional-minded after all), you end up with something like this (referred to as Alf's purely functional syntax hereafter):

 ```try
 project(